Angèle Aguigah

-Angèle Aguigah (born 4 December 1955) is a Togolese archaeologist and politician.
+Angèle Dola Akofa Aguigah (born 4 December 1955) is a Togolese archaeologist and politician.
 She was the first female archaeologist from Togo, and in 2017 she was given the honor of “Human Living Treasure of Togo“.

 Biography

 Angèle Dola Akofa Aguigah was born on 4 December 1955 in Lomé, Togo, where she grew up.
-She studied at the University of Paris I, Pantheon-Sorbonne from 1978–86, where she graduated with degrees in: License in Archaeology and History of Art; MA in African Archaeology; Diploma of Advanced Studies; PhD in African Archaeology.
+She studied at the University of Paris I, Pantheon-Sorbonne from 1978 to 1986, where she graduated with degrees in: License in Archaeology and History of Art; MA in African Archaeology; Diploma of Advanced Studies; PhD in African Archaeology.
 She is one of the few academics in West Africa to hold two PhDs - she graduated with her second in 1995 under the supervision of Jean Devisse at the University of Paris 1 Pantheon-Sorbonne.

 Career

 In addition to a successful career in archaeology, Aguigah has also held high political offices in the Government of Togo.

 Archaeology

 Aguigah is head of the Archaeological Programme of Togo and is a senior lecturer at the University of Lomé and University of Kara.
 She is an international consultant on cultural heritage and has lectured widely.
 She researched traditional floor coverings in Togo.
 This research concentrated on a survey of potsherd floorings at Tado.
 This research also demonstrated that archaeo-metallurgical activities had taken place there since the eleventh century.

 She has directed archaeological excavations at Notsé, Tado, Dapaong, Nook (Togo), and Bè sites.
 Her research at Notsé demonstrated that the earthworks built there were not used for defence, but to define the space as socially distinct.
 As a result of her collaboration with Nicoue Gayibor, their excavations were able to demonstrate that the thirty-three neighbourhoods at Notsé were made up of family enclosures.
 She coordinated World Heritage Site applications for Togo, with particular concern for the cave sites of Nook and Mamproug.